Introduction to Serverless (FaaS)

 UNSPLASH_API_KEY: 'unsplash-api-key'

-So far we have only created a service, but there's no way to access it via a REST call.
-For us to be able to invoke the function that we created, we need to create an API Gateway.
+We’ve created a service, but there’s no way to call it via REST yet.
+To invoke the function, we need an API Gateway.

 functions: